dlab-berkeley/programming-fundamentals/resource.md

 *   `?` matches any single character in a filename, so `?.txt` matches `a.txt` but not `any.txt`.
 *   `$(command)` inserts a command's output in place.
 *   `man command` displays the manual page for a given command.

+## Python and Beyond

+*   An interpreter is a program that reads and executes code.
+*   `which [program]` gives you the version of a program, and, by extension, whether you have it installed.
+*   Run Python in interactive mode in bash by typing `python`.
+*   Run Python in normal mode in bash by typing `python [scrip.py]`
+*   `quit()` gets you back into bash.
+*   A module is a python script that has helpful functions n such.
+*   A package is a collection of python modules.
+*   `pip install [package]` is the easiest way to install new packages
+*   BCE comes with most of the packages you need already installed.
+*   try `sudo` in the beginning of a bash command when you face permissions problems.
+*   Use an IDE like PyCharm to develop your Python code.

 ## Glossary